PrincessEmilu/shiro-game/doc/GameDesign.md

 We will most likely get sound effects from an open-source site, such as freesound.org.
 We may need to employ a similar strategy with music.

 ## Screenshots & Demo Videos
+We will put those up at some point...

 ## External References
+As of right now, we don't have any...